 Tango and Gender Equality

-Some people think that the traditional tango danced in close embrace is politically incorrect, and the open-embrace tango of Europe and North America is the distilled and sanitized version of tango that meets modern requirements.
+Some people think that traditional tango danced in close embrace is politically incorrect, and that the open-embrace tango of Europe and North America is a distilled and sanitized version of tango that meets modern requirements.
 A book I read recently expressed the following opinion:

-The author's superiority over things he apparently has little understanding is absurd.
-The traditional tango is not bullying, neither is the open-embrace tango all genteel.
-To suggest that people who dance in close embrace are somewhat dirty and less civilized than those who dance in open embrace is ridiculous and hypocritical (see Artistic Sublimation and Vulgarism in Tango).
+The author's superiority regarding things he apparently has little understanding of is absurd.
+Traditional tango is not bullying, nor is open-embrace tango entirely genteel.
+To suggest that people who dance in close embrace are somehow dirty and less civilized than those who dance in open embrace is ridiculous and hypocritical (see Artistic Sublimation and Vulgarism in Tango).

-What concerns me most, however, is his perception of "gender equality," which reflects the canting bias against the traditional gender roles in tango and the attempt of some people in Europe and North America to transform tango into a gender-neutral dance.
-We fight for the rights of those who are uneasy with their sexual orientations, because they are human beings, too.
+What concerns me most, however, is his perception of "gender equality," which reflects a canting bias against the traditional gender roles in tango and the attempt by some people in Europe and North America to transform tango into a gender-neutral dance.
+We fight for the rights of those who are uneasy with their sexual orientations because they are human beings, too.
 But most of us do not have issues with our own gender.
-Most men that I know are happy with their manhood and masculinity, and they behave, function and dance like men.
-Most women that I know are happy with their womanhood and femininity, and they behave, function and dance like women.
-Men and women are different, they need, complement and complete each other, and are attracted to each other because of that.
+Most men that I know are happy with their manhood and masculinity, and they behave, function, and dance as men.
+Most women that I know are happy with their womanhood and femininity, and they behave, function, and dance as women.
+Men and women are different; they need, complement, and complete each other, and are attracted to each other because of that.
 Women bear and nurse offspring; men support, help, and protect them.
 They play different roles in life and tango, which nobody, certainly not modern people, should feel ashamed of.
-True modern people do not think that women have to behave like men in order to be equal with men.
-They can be feminine and still equal with men.
-True modern people believe that the relationship between the two sexes is love-based and not power-based.
+True modern people do not believe that women have to be like men in order to be equal with men—they can be feminine and still equal with men.
+True modern people believe that the relationship between the two sexes is love-based, not power-based.
 They do not regard decent intimacy between men and women as filthy, and they are not chauvinistic, especially toward a people whose art they are deeply indebted to and whose culture they may not yet fully comprehend (see Tango and Gender Interdependence).

-As I said in another post, "The idea of tango is to welcome another person into your personal space, to accept them, to be considerate, cooperative, yielding and accommodating, to surrender and be one with them, to enjoy the intimacy, to listen to their inner whispers and feelings, and to bring them love, comfort, pleasure and contentment.
-It is a different idea from what our culture stands for, that is, individualism, independence, self-interest and aggression (see Tango - The Art of Love)."
+As I said in another post, "The idea of tango is to welcome another person into your personal space, to accept that person, to be considerate, cooperative, yielding, and accommodating, to surrender and be one with them, to listen to their inner whispers and feelings, to enjoy the intimacy, and to bring love, pleasure, and contentment to them.
+It is a different idea from what our culture stands for, that is, individualism, independence, self-interest, and aggression (see Tango - The Art of Love)."
 Contrary to what the author thinks, the surrender in tango is mutual.
-It is in surrender that we stop to compete and start to adapt.
-Tango becomes popular in the modern world because it has the power to sublimate us by allowing us to be one with each other in an intimate relationship void of the judgment of the last century.
+It is in surrender that we stop competing and start adapting.
+Tango becomes popular in the modern world because it has the power to sublimate us by allowing us to be one with each other in an intimate relationship devoid of the bias of the last century.
 Tango is the opposite of hypocrisy.
-In tango we become better, healthier, more authentic, natural, connected, cooperative, accommodating and cohesive people.
+In tango, we become better, healthier, more authentic, natural, connected, cooperative, accommodating, and cohesive people.
 Those who prefer political correctness to decent humanity, individualism to partnership, gender neutralization to gender expression, alienation to intimacy, egoism to humility, and power struggle to love live in the shadow of the past.
-They are evolving at a different pace from that of Latin America, and are not in the same direction as the author thought.
+They are evolving at a different pace from that of Latin America, and not in the same direction as the author thought.
 They certainly do not represent the future of tango.
 (See Tango and Trust.)

 October 8, 2012